Share the post "34 questions new Les Roches students always ask"

 29. Are there many clubs and societies and can I start a new one?

-We have about five active clubs this 2018 semester (Student Governance Association (SGA), Wine club, Green club, Les Roches Gives Back and Art society) and many sports teams including football, rugby, volleyball, basketball and cricket.
+We have about five active clubs this 2018 semester (Student Governance Association (SGA), Wine club, Green club, Les Roches Gives Back, Art society, Speakers club and Culinary club) and many sports teams including football, rugby, volleyball, basketball and cricket.
 We’ll happily help you start a new club or team if it’s feasible and interest is there.

 30. How big is Cultural Night and how do I get involved?